ansibleforsearx/searxng-docker/README.md

 Role Variables
 --------------
-Here are the variables and their defaults for more information refer to the [project documentation](https://docs.searxng.org/).
+Here are the variables and their defaults, none of which are manditory.
+For more information refer to the [project documentation](https://docs.searxng.org/).
 ```yaml
 searxng_repo: 'https://github.com/searxng/searxng-docker.git'
   # If you're maintaing an on premisis fork of the searxng-docker repo